Scrum and Agile app: backlog, sprints, epics, and burndown

 Add custom fields on the Scrum labels

-The userstory, sprint, and epic labels accept custom fields the same way any Nestr label does.
+The user story, sprint, epic, and milestone labels accept custom fields the same way any Nestr label does.
 Common additions:

 • Areas involved and Areas affected multi-selects on the user story for cross-team visibility.